LoganJFisher/TeXSend/README.md

 <!---------------------------------------------------------------------------------------------------------------------------------------------------------------------------->
 TeXSend is a suite of userscripts which allow you to compile LaTeX code in your favorite email services.

-Everything that is on the [KaTeX Support Table](https://katex.org/docs/support_table) is supported by this userscript.
+Everything that is on the [KaTeX Support Table](https://katex.org/docs/support_table) is supported by these userscripts.
 That includes all standard equation elements, matrices, arrays, and lots more.

 > [!IMPORTANT]
 > * This does not change the content of emails in any way.
-Email recipients will also need to run this userscript to compile on their end.<br>
+Email recipients will also need to run a userscript from this suite to compile on their end.<br>
 > * The compiling is performed entirely locally - the content of emails is not transmitted to any server.

 <!---------------------------------------------------------------------------------------------------------------------------------------------------------------------------->